8 Facts About Butchers

-It is very important that butcher clean their tools and work surfaces as they clean.
-In an order to prevent cross-contamination, a clean butcher shop will store cooked meats separately from.
-Clean butchers shops will package meat in airtight containers and will always work under cold conditions.
-If butchers do not keep things clean this could mean very sick customers!
+It is very important for butchers to clean their tools and work surfaces.
+To prevent cross-contamination, a clean butcher shop stores cooked meats separately from raw meat.
+To maintain cleanliness, butcher shops package meat in airtight containers and work under cold conditions.
+Butchers who don’t keep things clean end up with very sick customers!

-They need to understand what a customer wants to ensure they keep coming back for more.
-Additionally, butchers provide advice on the nutritional value of foods as well as the best storage and cooking methods.
+Understanding what a customer wants is the key to ensuring that customers come back to the store.
+Additionally, butchers provide advice on the nutritional value of foods, as well as the best storage and cooking methods.

-- Manual dexterity- As mentioned before butchers work in cold environments which can get very uncomfortable causing their hands to become numb.
-These professionals need to have the dexterity to work in both warm and cold conditions and perform the correct cuts of meat every time.,
+- Manual dexterity – Butchers work in cold environments which can be uncomfortable and cause a butcher’s hands to become numb.
+These professionals need to have the dexterity to work in both warm and cold conditions and consistently perform the correct cuts of meat.

-- Ability to stand for long periods of time – The majority of a butchers job takes place on their feet.
-Butchers need to be comfortable with bending, twisting, turning and other associated actions.
-They clean, cut and prepare cuts of meat.
-As well, transferring large portions of meat from the delivery truck to the cutting counter.
-As you can imagine this is all very physical!
+- Ability to stand for long periods of time – The majority of a butcher’s job takes place on their feet.
+Butchers are comfortable spending their entire jobs on their feet bending, twisting, turning and other associated actions.
+As you can imagine, this is a very physical occupation.